software-students-spring2024/2-web-app-exercise-ics/README.md

 See the Discord channel for Team-ICS to get the `.env` file.
 Place the file in the root directory.

+Note: Discord converts the `.env` file to a `env` file, so make sure you rename the downloaded file to `.env`.

 #### To run:

 Create a virtual environment, and/or install from `requirements.txt`.